KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     For the first version of this extension nodes which are used to define shading models are not allowed.
 Please refer to the [resources](#resources) section for links to supported  MaterialX node definitions.

-2. **Fidelity**: Provide the ability to generate complex patterns, noise, or other effects that are currently must be "baked" into texture maps.
-Reduce in runtime memory usage by generating textures programmatically.
+2. **Fidelity**: Provide the ability to generate complex patterns, noise, or other effects that currently must be "baked" into texture maps.
+Reduce runtime memory usage by generating textures programmatically.

 3. **Editability and Extensibility**: Extend runtime editability by exposing logic and interfaces for procedural graphs as well as providing a means to create new or extend existing node definitions.